bonrita/extended_container/README.md

 You have 3 ways to fix the above problem.

-Service definition i.e in the MODULE_NAME.services.yml
+In service definition i.e in the MODULE_NAME.services.yml

 First solution: